For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • The original packaging (even if it's a label that you've cut off).

 Still unsure if you're entitled to a refund?
-Read on for more info below on the extra reasons you can return items bought online, your rights regarding service quality, and some FAQs about consumer rights at the end.
+Read on for more info below on the extra reasons you can return items bought online, your rights regarding service quality, and some FAQs about consumer rights.

 Deadline for claiming refunds